eoinnoble/highway-code-diff/pages/using-the-road-159-to-203.md

 When there are more than three lanes at the entrance to a roundabout, use the most appropriate lane on approach and through it.

+You should give priority to cyclists on the roundabout.
+They will be travelling more slowly than motorised traffic.
+Give them plenty of room and do not attempt to overtake them within their lane.
+Allow them to move across your path as they travel around the roundabout.

+Cyclists, horse riders and horse drawn vehicles may stay in the left-hand lane when they intend to continue across or around the roundabout and should signal right to show you they are not leaving the roundabout.
+Drivers should take extra care when entering a roundabout to ensure that they do not cut across cyclists, horse riders or horse drawn vehicles in the left-hand lane, who are continuing around the roundabout.

 ### Rule 187

 **In all cases watch out for** and give plenty of room to